BUYERS AND SELLERS MARKETING TIPS

 Now you can determine a reasonable price by looking at the past sales on my 'Inventory' page and any other helpful resources.
 Since the closing of this business, a decent 2 seater typically sold for between mid $4K's to low $5K's.
 A 1 seater sold for between $3K's - high $4K's.

 From my years of marketing, it's always important to follow up.
-You may get confused as to who is who, and so do the Buyers.
+You may get confused as to who is who and from what resource, and so do the Buyers.
 Try to stay organized.
 Make your ads interesting enough to read but not so long that one's eyes gloss over.
-Now here are my suggested resources: FACEBOOK Marketplace; Facebook groups: ORGANIC TRANSIT SUPPORT ELF REPAIR GROUP https://www.facebook.com/groups/OTELFSupportGroup;
+Now here are my suggested resources: FACEBOOK* Marketplace; Facebook groups: ORGANIC TRANSIT SUPPORT ELF REPAIR GROUP https://www.facebook.com/groups/OTELFSupportGroup;

 The Adventures of Organic Transit ELF https://www.facebook.com/groups/TheAdventuresofOrganicTransitELFGroup; Organic Transit ELF Repair; Group https://www.facebook.com/groups/ot.elf.owners (oldest groups with most archived, searchable data.